bmanders716/bmanders716.github.io/cookbook.md

 Compote of Rice.

-_Ingredients_--º†lb. of rice.
+_Ingredients_--Ï†¨b. of rice.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
                1 pint or more of milk.
                Vanilla or other flavouring.